-Externally accredited award (e.g. Investors in People, Investors in Volunteers)

-Training plan Continuing professional development plan Volunteering policy Example volunteer agreement Skills gap analysis Succession planning
+Externally accredited award (e.g. Investors in People, Investors in Volunteers) Training plan Continuing professional development plan Equality, diversity and inclusion policy or strategy Volunteering policy Example volunteer agreement Skills gap analysis Succession planning

 - Have we adequately described our workforce? - Is the workforce adequate to meet our obligations and if not how do we intend to manage this? - Is the relationship with other parts of the organisation clear, particularly with regard to access to shared services? - Do we have procedures for identifying training and development needs?
-How do we fulfil those needs? - If we do not have a professional archivist on the staff, how do we access professional expertise and ensure that it is adequate to meet our obligations? - If we do not have a professional conservator on the staff, where do we draw professional advice from and how is this arranged?
+How do we fulfil those needs? - How is our workforce supported, recognising a range of different individual needs? - If we do not have a professional archivist on the staff, how do we access professional expertise and ensure that it is adequate to meet our obligations? - If we do not have a professional conservator on the staff, where do we draw professional advice from and how is this arranged?